JonathanHeyno/markov-chain-sentence-generator/documentation/testing_report.md

 	- run command `coverage run --branch -m pytest src`
 	- then run `coverage html`.
 The report will be created into the folder `htmlcov`

+## Manual testing

+The program is tested with different texts, and quality of generated text is evaluated according to contents and grammatical structure.

+After implementing part of speech tagging the quality has not improved on either metric so far, in fact has possibly worsened.

 ## Code quality
 Code quality in this project is measured with Pylint according to the definitions in the file [.pylintrc](../.pylintrc).
-The score for code quality is currently 9.59.
+The score for code quality is currently 8.24.

 To run the Pylint check locally:
 1) install the dependencies in [requirements_dev.txt](../requirements_dev.txt) with `pip install -r requirements_dev.txt`